zavolanlab/tandem-pas/README.md

 ```
 awk -F'\t' -vOFS='\t' '{ gsub("chr","",$1) ; print}' GENCODE.gtf > GENCODE.CHR_REMOVED.gtf
 ```
-> Please be mindful of the `biotype_key` key in the configuration file, which should be set according to the annotation type provided to the pipeline.

 > The other way around, if you need *gencode* style annotations, you could add the leading "chr" to the PolyASite atlas file.
 ```
 # Example for mouse